 Values re-alignment is another important part of the ACT work.
-This involves clarifying was truly important and meaningful to young adults and using this to guide, inspire and motivate them to set goals that enrich their lives and take action towards them.
+This involves clarifying was truly important and meaningful to you and using this to guide, inspire and motivate you to set goals and take action towards them.

 Values re-alignment work involves undertaking a range of challenging but rewarding activities to re-discover personal values in a range of life domains.
-Once re-aligned, young adults are supported to set values directed goals leading to positive and sustainable change.
+Once re-aligned, you are supported to set values directed goals leading to positive and sustainable change.

-Supporting young adults to re-aligning with their values helps to give their life a sense of meaning and purpose and serves as a guide that will inspire and motivate them to build confidence and flourish.
+Supporting you to re-align with their values helps to give your life a sense of meaning and purpose and serves as a guide that will inspire and motivate you to build confidence and flourish.

 Solution Focused Brief Therapy

 This approach is based around having quality goal setting conversations.
-Support is provided to discuss and develop goals that are inspiring, motivating and achievable to young adults.
-They are gently challenged to consider alternatives, dive deeper and uncover potential blind spots.
+Support is provided to discuss and develop goals that are inspiring, motivating and achievable to you.
+You are gently challenged to consider alternatives, dive deeper and uncover potential blind spots.
 Together we explore a range of questions, for example:

 – What is currently happening and what needs to change?